• Menu

 Aasgard pass is next: another 2,000 feet of elevation gain in less than a mile.
 It’s a slog but it isn’t too bad.
 The views on the way up are stunning and when you get to the top, you’ve made it to the core!
 If you have the Gaia (which I recommend) or AllTrails app, make sure to look for Mist Pond.
 It’s very easy to miss, but is a very picturesque glacial pond right at the foot of towering peaks that looks like it’s out of Patagonia.
 Check out the Hike Guide for more details.

 Walking through the core zone should take a few hours.
 It’s basically lake after lake after lake with stunning mountains all around.
 I took about a one-mile detour to Gnome Tarn, which the Gaia app led me to.
 There’s no way I would have found it without the app.
-This is a very small body of water that yields a perfect reflection of Prusik Peak (which is the coolest looking peak in the entire Enchantments, arguably one of the coolest in the world.
+This is a very small body of water that yields a perfect reflection of Prusik Peak.
+That is the coolest looking peak in the entire Enchantments.
+Arguably one of the coolest in the world.

 Heading down from Lake Viviane, the last lake in the core zone, took us almost 5 hours.
 The Snow Lakes are very pretty, but considering what you’ve just seen the only thing on your mind is getting to the parking lot as soon as possible.
-You lose 7,000 feet of elevation (which is why most people start at Stuart and end at Snow) and it takes longer than you think.
+You lose 7,000 feet of elevation, which is why most people start at Stuart and end at Snow.
+The last stretch takes longer than you think.
 The first mile is pretty technical and slow-going and then it’s about 10 more miles to the parking lot.
 Have some conversation or headphones planned and try to stay positive.

 We got a ride back to the Stuart Trailhead (thank you so much Dave and Jess), showered, and walked to dinner at Rhein Haus (pretty good).
 Keep in mind that most restaurants close at 8 or 9 if you’re planning on eating out when you get back to Leavenworth.